Mitsui515/bitcask/README.md

 # Bitcask KV

-Bitcask KV is a high-performance Key-Value storage engine based on the Bitcask model, implemented in Go.
+Bitcask KV is a high-performance Key-Value storage engine based on the Bitcask model, implemented in Golang.

 ## Features